 International Studies, Legal Studies, and Social Justice and Human Rights

-Dr. Cher Weixia Chen is an Associate Professor in the School of Integrative Studies and a Research Fellow in the Center for the Advancement of Well-Being, George Mason University.
-She teaches courses in the International Studies, Legal Studies, and Social Justice and Human Rights concentrations.
+Dr. Cher Weixia Chen is an Associate Professor in the School of Integrative Studies, the founder of the Human Rights and Global Justice Initiative, a Senior Scholar of the Center for the Advancement of Well-Being, and a faculty fellow of the Institute for a Sustainable Earth, George Mason University.
+Dr. Chen co-created the undergraduate Social Justice and Human Rights concentration , Social Justice and Human Rights minor, and MAIS Social Justice and Human Rights concentration.
+She coordinates and teaches courses in the International Studies, Legal Studies, and Social Justice and Human Rights concentrations.

 Dr. Chen’s scholarship focuses on the issues of human rights (particularly the rights of marginalized groups such as women’s rights and indigenous rights) and international and comparative legal studies.

 Chen, Cher Weixia.
 Compliance and Compromise: The Jurisprudence of Gender Pay Equity.
 Brill/Martinus Nijhoff Publishers, 2011.
 Reviewed by Jennifer Woodward, in Law and Politics Book Review, available at http://www.lpbr.net/2013/07/compliance-and-compromise-jurisprudence.html

 Gring-Pemble, Lisa and Cher Weixia Chen.
 “Patriarchy Prevails: A Feminist Rhetorical Analysis of Equal Pay Discourses”.
 Women and Language 41, no. 2 (2018): 79-103.